Shashwatsrijan/JS-NoteTakingWebsite/README.md

 # JS-NoteTakingWebsite
-'Note'fy is a dimplt note taking website made purely with JS
+'Note'fy is a simple note taking website made purely with JS